Reviewing William Penn Bancorp (WMPN) & Its Rivals

-William Penn Bancorp (NASDAQ: WMPN) is one of 38 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it contrast to its rivals?
-We will compare William Penn Bancorp to related businesses based on the strength of its risk, dividends, earnings, valuation, institutional ownership, analyst recommendations and profitability.
+William Penn Bancorp (NASDAQ: WMPN) is one of 38 public companies in the “Savings institutions, except federal” industry, but how does it compare to its peers?
+We will compare William Penn Bancorp to related companies based on the strength of its valuation, profitability, earnings, risk, institutional ownership, analyst recommendations and dividends.

-This table compares William Penn Bancorp and its rivals’ net margins, return on equity and return on assets.

-This table compares William Penn Bancorp and its rivals gross revenue, earnings per share and valuation.
+This table compares William Penn Bancorp and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue